school510587/BrlIMEHelper/readme.md

 Except that the first one is done intendedly by the user, the others belong to manipulation error.
 The braille buffer is cleared along with the sound effect of typo.

-###### The braille input translation mode
+###### The input mode

-After installing the addon, there are two braille input translation modes, the original NVDA braille input and braille IME.
+The input mode is shown as follows.

-NVDA braille input: The braille input is processed by the NVDA core, which is the native behavior.
+NVDA braille input: It represents the alphanumeric braille input mode.
+The braille input is processed by the NVDA core, which is the native behavior.

+Alphanumeric general input: Perform alphanumeric input by the rule of the general input mode, which is no input translation at all in fact.
+Please see "The general input mode" section for details.

-Braille IME: The addon takes over the process of the braille input.
+Braille IME: It represents the native braille input mode.
+The addon takes over the process of the braille input.
 It determines the result of the braille input translation according to the IME state shown by the next component.

 ###### The IME state